Jonathan Becker

 Welcome!
 I am a PhD candidate in Economics at New York University.

-I am going to be on the 2024-2025 job market.
+I am currently on the 2024-2025 job market.

 My research interests are primarily in macroeconomics, with a focus on consumption and inequality.
 I have also worked on topics in information theory and spatial economics.